 The Kayabwe is the most popular iconic place to visit and explore the Equator in Uganda.

 The town is strategically situated on the most popular route of adventures to a number of western Uganda safari destinations.
 The Uganda Equator at Kayabwe is located about 77km (2hours drive) from Kampala city, along Kampala city – Masaka city route.
 Kayabwe is a town in the Buganda region of Uganda in the central region of the country.
-It is found in Mpigi District.
+It is found in the Mpigi District.

-This amazing spot can be visited on your Uganda tour to either the Uganda gorilla trekking safari parks of Bwindi Impenetrable National Park and Mgahinga Gorilla National Park or the Uganda wildlife safari parks of Lake Mburo National Park and Queen Elizabeth National Park.
+This amazing spot can be visited on your Uganda tour at either the Uganda gorilla trekking safari parks of Bwindi Impenetrable National Park and Mgahinga Gorilla National Park or the Uganda wildlife safari parks of Lake Mburo National Park and Queen Elizabeth National Park.

 The place has a good-looking Equator monument, souvenir shops, and several restaurants.
 Some of the shops were set up by NGOs and money raised through sales goes to the children that the NGO supports.
-It is a highly recommended stopover if you are on a Uganda safari to or from the great western Uganda National parks.
+It is a highly recommended stopover if you are on a Uganda safari to or from the great western Uganda National Parks.

 Uganda Equator In Queen Elizabeth National Park